MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), [Office 365](https://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf)*
 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

-> [!IMPORTANT]
->
-> This feature is now in general availability for all tenants, although you might still see the word **Preview** in the Azure portal for a couple of weeks.

 Migrate your labels in Azure Information Protection so that you can use them as sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).